ncbi-nlp/BioC-JSON/README.md

 [http://bioc.sourceforge.net](http://bioc.sourceforge.net).

 When it was first implemented, XML was used for serialization.
-Now a lot of data exchange occurs in JSON.  the BioC data structures have now been implemented in JSON.
+Now a lot of data exchange occurs in JSON.
+The BioC data structures have now been implemented in JSON.
 The JSON structure is as similar to the original data structures as is realistic.